dwave-examples/ev-charger-placement/README.md

 ### Maximize distance to other new charging stations

-For each pair of potential new charging station locations, we compute the distance between them.
-Using the negative of this value as a quadratic bias on the product of the corresponding binary variables, our program will prefer locations that are far from other potential new charging locations.
+For the pair of new charging station locations, we would like to maximize the distance between them.
+To do this, we consider all possible pairs of locations and compute the distance between them.
+Using the negative of this value as a quadratic bias on the product of the corresponding binary variables, our program will prefer locations that are far from the other new charging location.

 ### Build exactly two new charging stations